nocturnalastro/crucible/docs/inventory.md

 ```
 ## Additional Partition Deployment

-Uncomment the lines below to set additional partitions if required.
-Please provide the correct label and size(MiB)
+Uncomment the lines below in the inventory.yml to set additional partitions if required on the nodes.
+Please provide the correct label and size(MiB).
 Add all additional paritions required under extra_partitions (examples for label:size provided below).
 Additional partitions can only be created for OCP 4.8+ deployments